ditatechwriter/dita_stuff/docs/mdita_syntax.md

 # MDITA topic syntax

 The DITA Open Toolkit website provides a cheat-sheet for MDITA mark-up: [MDITA syntax reference](https://www.dita-ot.org/dev/topics/markdown-dita-syntax-reference.html).
-Here I've provided a brief résumé of the most commonly used syntax items.
+What follows is a brief résumé of the most commonly used syntax items.

-MDITA is based on [CommonMark](https://commonmark.org/).
+MDITA uses on [CommonMark](https://commonmark.org/) as a basis.

 ## Headings

-As DITA assigns heading level by position in the map, it's not a good idea to have more than one heading generally in an MDITA topic.
+As DITA assigns heading level by position in the map, it's not a good idea to have more than one level one heading in an MDITA topic.
 If you want to have sections in your MDITA topic, assign a level 2 heading and add the *.section* class value in curly brackets as in the following example:

 ```xml
 # Topic title